Quinton Fortune

-Quinton Fortune (born 21 May 1977) is a South African professional football coach and former player, who played as both a midfielder and a defender.
-His career began in Europe and after stints with Tottenham Hotspur, Mallorca and Atlético Madrid among others he settled in with Manchester United in 1999 and spent seven years there.
-He played internationally for South Africa from 1996 to 2005, earning 46 caps, and was part of the South Africa squad for the 1998 and 2002 FIFA World Cups.
+Quinton Fortune (born 21 May 1977) is a South African professional soccer coach and former player, who played as a midfielder or left-back.
+After stints with Mallorca and Atlético Madrid, he settled with Manchester United in 1999 and spent seven years there, winning a Premier League title, FA Community Shield and Intercontinental Cup.

+Fortune played internationally for South Africa from 1996 to 2005, earning 46 caps.
+He was part of the South Africa squad for the 1998 and 2002 FIFA World Cups.

 Club career

 Fortune began his professional football career with Tottenham Hotspur.
 In 1995, he moved to Spain to play for Mallorca, but soon moved on to Atlético Madrid, where he mostly played for the B team.
 In August 1999, Fortune had a trial at Manchester United, prompting manager Alex Ferguson to sign him for a fee of £1.5 million; Fortune turned down a move to Real Valladolid to secure the move to Manchester United.
 He made his first appearance for the club against Newcastle United on 30 August.
 His first goal followed on Boxing Day 1999 against Bradford City, and he scored twice against South Melbourne in the 2000 FIFA Club World Championship.

 Despite playing in three Premier League winning seasons (1999–2000, 2000–01 and 2002–03), Fortune never played the required 10 games stipulated to earn a winner's medal.
 However, he was awarded a Premier League winner's medal by special dispensation following United's title success in 2003 during which he had appeared nine times in the league that season.
 It is commonly incorrectly reported that this medal had been left at the club by a former player.
 After being used mostly in a squad rotation basis for his career at Manchester United, he was released by the club ahead of the 2006–07 campaign.

 After a successful trial, Fortune joined Bolton Wanderers for the 2006–07 season.

 In September 2008, he joined Sheffield United on trial.
 On 6 October 2008, Serie B club Brescia confirmed to have reached an agreement with Fortune; the transfer was finalised on 23 October, with Fortune signing a one-year contract with the Rondinelle.

 On 2 February 2009, Tubize signed Fortune on a free transfer.

 On 4 August 2009, he signed a short-term deal at Doncaster Rovers.
 He scored his first Rovers goal against Ipswich Town on 19 September 2009.
 He was sent off in a 2–2 draw against Scunthorpe United.
 Fortune was not offered an extension to his deal at the club and was released on 4 February 2010.